mvoseismic/SeismicityDiary/README.md

 # SeismicityDiary

-Scripts to produce information from *SeismicityDiary.xlsx*.
+Scripts to extract information from *SeismicityDiary.xlsx* into text files and an html file for access in *notWebobs*.
+The last includes links to all the plots for each event or string.

 ## extractFromSpreadsheets.pl

 * Extracts key information from the spreadsheet *SeismicityDiary.xlsx* to text files.
-* Creates html file for *notWebobs*.
+* Creates html file for *notWebobs*: http://webobs.mvo.ms:8080/SeismicityDiary.html.
 * Creates *doIt.sh* which should **never** be run in its entirity.

 ## updateLists

-* Runs extractFromSpreadsheets.pl then uses grep to create text files.
+* Runs *extractFromSpreadsheets.pl* then uses *grep* to create text files.
 * Runs once an hour as a cronjob on *opsproc3*.

 ## cron